Schwork-Corruption/corruptovania/README.md

 # Corruptovania

-Welcome to Corruptovania, a fork of Randovania dedicated to randomizing Metroid Prime 3: Corruption.
+Welcome to Corruptovania, a fork of [Randovania](https://randovania.org/) dedicated to randomizing Metroid Prime 3: Corruption.

 New here or looking to install?
-Check [the downloads](https://github.com/schwork-corruption/corruptovania/releases/latest).
+Check out [the setup guide](https://github.com/Schwork-Corruption/corruptovania/wiki/Setup-Guide) and [the downloads](https://github.com/schwork-corruption/corruptovania/releases/latest).

 <!-- Begin SUPPORTED -->